-Water Pump Switch on the Systems Monitor Panel. -Typical View
+Water Pump Switch in the rear of the galley. -Typical View

 While the switch is "ON", the pump will automatically supply water as it is needed.

 We recommend that you turn the Water Pump switch off whenever you will be away from the vehicle or not using the water system.
 In time, a slow leak in a faucet could drain the water tank, fill the holding tank, and discharge the house batteries.